MarkLodato/ITE/ITE/6/README.md

 # Reasoning

-## General questions

-*   Why separate `_type` vs `attestation_type`?
-    *   Because those are two different layers.
-The binding layer is identified by `_type`, while the details layer is identified by `attestation_type`.
-        The separation allows frameworks to process the binding layer without understanding `attestation_type`.
-*   Why split attestation layer from binding layer?
-    *   Because cryptography is difficult and we want to use a standard authentication layer that is not specific to in-toto.
-*   Why split the binding layer from the details layer?
-Why is it beneficial for a framework to process the binding without understanding the attestation type?
-    *   This allows for optional indexing of attestations and having policy frameworks verify the bindings in a standard manner.
-While attestations are free to implement their own binding semantics outside this framework, we expect that to be an edge case.
-We want the 99% case to be easy.
-*   Why not a protobuf encoding?
-    *   Because there is no good way, that we have figured out, to support the same level of flexibility and readability as we have with JSON/CBOR.
-        While it seems reasonable that an application-specific protobuf encoding could be defined, it doesn't really make sense to define a generic one because it would be not much more compact than CBOR.

-## Reason for `subject` and `relations` in the binding layer
+## Reason for `subject` and `materials` to be standard Attestation fields

-There are two main reasons for standardizing `subject` and `relations` within the binding layer.
+There are two main reasons for standardizing `subject` and `materials` within Attestation schema.

-First, doing so allows policy engines to make decisions purely on the binding layer without requiring `attestation_type`-specific logic or configuration.
-Binary Authorization policies today are purely about "does an attestation exist that is signed by X with subject Y", and similarly in-toto layouts are about "does an attestation exist that is signed by X with relations Z?"[2]
+First, doing so allows policy engines to make decisions without requiring `attestation_type`-specific logic or configuration.
+Binary Authorization policies today are purely about "does an attestation exist that is signed by X with subject Y", and similarly in-toto layouts are about "does an attestation exist that is signed by X with materials/products Z?"[1]
 These relatively simple policies are quite powerful.
-With this proposal, such policies become more expressive without any additional configuration: "does an attestation exist that is signed by X having type T, with subject Y and/or relations Z?"
+With this proposal, such policies become more expressive without any additional configuration: "does an attestation exist that is signed by X having type T, with subject Y and/or materials Z?"

 Second, it enables lookup of attestations by `subject`, again without `attestation_type`-specific logic or configuration.
 Consider the policy described in the [motivating use case](#motivating-use-case).
 There, the instruction is "fetch attestations for artifact X".
-The lookup could be from a set of attestations provided by the caller, or it could be from an external database keyed by subject.[3]
+The lookup could be from a set of attestations provided by the caller, or it could be from an external database keyed by subject.[2]
 Without a standardized `subject` field, this would be significantly harder.

-The alternative is to move `subject` and/or `relations` into the details layer.
+The alternative is to make `subject` and/or `materials` specific to each `attestation_type`.
 Doing so would require users to configure the system for every possible `attestation_type` they wanted to support, in order to instruct the system how to find subject and relations.
 Furthermore, because there would be no standardization, concepts and models may not necessarily translate between attestation types.
 For example, one attestation type might require an "or" between artifact IDs, while another requires an "and."
 This difference would add complexity and confusion.

-## Reason for singular `subject`

-The reason `subject` is singular is to avoid a common security vulnerability.
-If there are multiple subjects (e.g. multiple `products`), then it is too easy for users to assume that all of the artifacts are equivalent when in fact they are not.
-For example, suppose that GitHub Actions records an attestation saying that it produced a binary and its README file.
-It would be a security mistake to treat these two files as interchangeable.
-Thus, the policy must verify not only that the binary was produced by GitHub Actions from the appropriate git repo, but also that the output filename was correct.
-This burdens the policy with having to know the right output filename.
-If the filename changes, the policy breaks.
-We avoid all of this by having a single subject.
-(Note: the current in-toto layout file does not have this vulnerability because it does indeed verify filenames, but we argue that this is brittle.)

-In almost all cases where multiple subjects are desired, it is better to either:

-*   Output multiple attestations, one per artifact, with `details` describing the difference.
-Using our example above, a `details.filename` field could differentiate between the two.
-This is just as brittle, but it makes it more obvious that the two files are different.
-*   Output a single artifact that in turn contains the content or hashes of all the other artifacts.
-For example, instead of outputting a binary and a README, output a single tarball containing both.
-This has the advantage of also covering the metadata such as the POSIX permission bits.

 # Backwards Compatibility